 Tabcorp previously held keno exclusivity in Victoria under its existing, retail-only licence that was issued in 2012 at a cost of AU$60m (£32.0m/€38.4m/US$43.6m).

-However, following the Victorian government’s Keno Licence Review, it opted to return to state to its existing structure of having two authorised Keno operators in Victoria and invited operators to apply for new licences.
+However, following the Victorian government’s Keno Licence Review, it opted to return the state to its existing structure of having two authorised keno operators in Victoria and invited operators to apply for new licences.

-“Most importantly, this license means that consumers in Victoria will be able to enjoy Keno online on their smartphone or computer for the first time ever, with new gaming experiences and greater choice through Lottoland.”
+“Most importantly, this licence means that consumers in Victoria will be able to enjoy keno online on their smartphone or computer for the first time ever, with new gaming experiences and greater choice through Lottoland.”